thinkloop/knockout-js-infinite-scroll/README.md

 The example fiddle shows the simplest implmentation of this component, see the next section for important in-practice tips.

 ###Scale to Thousands of Items###
 There is an important technique that allows this to scale to many thousands of complex items.
 Say we were working with a Pinterest style layout, where items with heavy content are floated next to each other forever.
-When items scroll out of view, we can unload their expensive contents (images, comments, styling, etc.), while keeping the top-level containers to maintain the document structure:
+When items scroll out of view, we can unload their expensive contents (images, comments, styling, etc.), while keeping the top-level containers to maintain document structure:

 ```html
 <!-- ko foreach: filteredItems.infinitescroll.displayItems -->